 We all know that the Moon has an impact on the tides and vegetation.
-However, have you ever thought how this celestial body could influence our physical life?
-I will give you the answer in my today’s post.
+However, have you ever thought about how this celestial body could influence our physical life?
+I will give you the answer in today’s post.

 The 8 Phases of the Moon